 Where the subject is taught

-In the third trimester you’ll have access to Newton Park’s industry standard recording studios.
+In the third trimester, you’ll have access to Newton Park’s industry standard recording studios.
 We’ll encourage you to network and get to know the lively artistic and creative communities around Bath.
-We have strong links with local venues such as Moles, The Nest and Komedia.
-There is plenty of opportunity for songwriters to try out material at the many open mic nights and we’ll encourage you to participate in our own various performance nights.
+We have strong links with local venues such as Moles, The Nest, and Komedia.
+There's plenty of opportunity for songwriters to try out material at the many open mic nights, and we’ll encourage you to participate in our own various performance nights.

 UK and EU students full time